-Wondering if you're doing the right thing, when it comes to your destination wedding etiquette?
-Elise Mac Adam is the author of Something New: Wedding Etiquette for Rule Breakers, Traditionalists, and Everyone in Between (compare prices).
-It's a modern take on good wedding behavior that can help brides and grooms prepare for the big day.
+Wondering if you're doing the right thing when it comes to your destination wedding etiquette?
+This interview with Elise MacAdam, the author of Something New: Wedding Etiquette for Rule Breakers, Traditionalists, and Everyone in Between, will help with your etiquette questions.
+Her book is a modern take on good wedding behavior that can help brides and grooms prepare for the big day.

 "Miss Wedding Manners" stopped by to provide her insights on how to handle some sticky destination wedding situations with grace.

 You should not invite anyone to your shower who isn't going to be on your wedding guest list.
 (The exceptions to this policy are very specific, for instance, office bridal showers where co-workers aren't going to be invited to the wedding.)
 The reason for this is that since showers require that guests bring gifts, it looks grabby to invite people to the lesser party but have them not make the cut for the main event.

+The short answer is: don't invite children.
 Don't put their names on the invitation or write "and family" on the envelope.
 You must also prepare for prospective guests who have children to send their regrets.
 It is often hard for people to travel without their children, or trust untested childcare (if they do take the kids on the trip with them but plan to leave them at a hotel for the wedding and reception).